alialerwi/UIBK-703807-Advanced-C-CXX/slides/intro_slides.md

 - - -

-, sounds tough, why'd I do that?
+Sounds tough.
+Why'd I do that?

 - succeeding feels extremely rewarding
 - learned techniques can be applied elsewhere